dmorigin/se_mod_alm/README.md

   * Full: In this mode everything is automatic.
 Is default value.
   * Half: In this mode all other doors are locked and unlocked, but not automatically opened.
   * Manual: In this mode everything has to be done manually.

+**System Configuration**

+Unter the special ini tag "system", you can configure some basics:

+* tag: Name which is used to search for arilocks (Default: "Airlock")
+* mode: The default mode which is used, if nothing else is set for a single airlock.
+(Default: Full)
+  * Full: In this mode everything is automatic.
+Is default value.
+  * Half: In this mode all other doors are locked and unlocked, but not automatically opened.
+  * Manual: In this mode everything has to be done manually.
+* interval: Set the update frequency.
+Default: 10)
+  * 1: Executed every single tick
+  * 10: Executed every 10th tick
+  * 100: Executed every 100th tick
+* innertag: Compatibility only: Removes this name from the airlock name (Default: "In")
+* outertag: Compatibility only: Removes this name from the airlock name (Default: "Out")